thanit456/Thai-relation-extraction/README.md

 # Thai-relation-extraction
-Toy assignment in NLU 2022 class at Chulalongkorn University
+Toy assignment in NLU 2022 class (Taught by Dr.Attapol Te Ruttherford) at Chulalongkorn University